heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 Once you know the bottlenecks of your system, you can determine the best scaling strategy.

+I (Ludovic) recommend to use vertical scaling as much as possible before switching to horizontal scaling.
+Adding new resources to a server is (usually) easy and fast.
+Horizontal scaling is (much) more complex to setup and maintain and can introduce new issues (e.g. network latency, data consistency, etc.).
+It is also more expensive (usually).

 ### How to monitor your system?

 There are a lot of tools to monitor your system.
 Here are a few examples: